TALK TO SALES

 Remote work and equipment stipends

-With a remote work stipend, you can provide your employees with a monthly allowance for their home office and work equipment costs.
-Simply provide an allowance for certain eligible expenses, such as internet access costs, or one allowance for all remote work-related expenses.
+When you offer a remote work stipend, you can provide your employees with an annual, quarterly, or monthly allowance for their home office and work equipment costs.
+Simply provide an allowance for certain eligible expenses, such as internet connection costs or cell phones, or one allowance for all remote work-related expenses.

 Conclusion